Jennifer Bragg social JPG

 I’m always open to feedback, concerns, or suggestions and I urge you to reach out to me anytime!

-• City staff: Driggs has lost more than six vital staff members due to mismanagement.
+• City staff: Driggs has lost more than six vital staff members due to mismanagement in just the past two years – a record number.
 My goal is to listen, support, and implement systems that save staff time and taxpayer dollars.
 I will also work to create an appropriate HR policy so city staff feel safe, protected, and respected in their workplace.

 • City Council: The mayor’s job isn’t to silence or control the council.
 It’s to ensure meetings are fair, open, and productive.
 I will run meetings appropriately, let council members deliberate freely, and use open-meeting law as it was intended: to protect elected officials, not punish them.

-• Victor: Our valley is interconnected — shared schools, businesses, and infrastructure.
-The wastewater issue has strained Driggs-Victor relations, but I believe the Mayor of Driggs should prioritize rebuilding this partnership.
-I will work toward solutions that benefit both cities, with a focus on keeping user costs low.
+• Regional cooperation: with Victor, Teton County, and state partners to strengthen infrastructure and opportunity: Our valley is interconnected — shared schools, businesses, and infrastructure.
+I believe the Mayor of Driggs should prioritize rebuilding these relationships.
+I will work toward solutions with a focus on keeping user costs low.

 • Airport: The Driggs airport is over 90% funded by the FAA.
 It isn’t going anywhere.
 My focus is on repairing the relationship between the airport community and the city by enhancing youth programs and creating pathways to jobs that keep our young people here.